pridiltal/priweb/content/talk/statscale2020/index.md

 ---
-abstract: The first part of the talk introduces a framework that provides early detection of anomalous series within a large collection of nonstationary streaming time-series data.
-We define an anomaly as an observation that is very unlikely given the recent distribution of a given system.
-The proposed framework first calculates a boundary for the system???s typical behaviour using extreme value theory.
-Then a sliding window is used to test for anomalous series within a newly arrived collection of series.
-The model uses time series features as inputs, and a density-based comparison to detect any significant changes in the distribution of the features.
-We show that the proposed algorithm can work well in the presence of noisy nonstationarity data within multiple classes of time series.
+abstract: Due to rapid progress in hardware technology, it has become possible for many sensors to capture multiple parameters or multiple measurements simultaneously, which ultimately leads to multivariate spatio-temporal data.
+This work develops a framework for detecting anomalies in data with tensor (multiway) structure which make traditional matrix-based spectral methods for anomaly detection inadequate for such data.
+An anomaly is defined as an observation that is very unlikely given the forecast distribution for the corresponding time period.
+This work extends the previous oddstream framework for one-dimensional multivariate streaming data to multidimensional multivariate streaming data context using tensor analysis.
+Identi- fication of locations or time periods related to anomalous behaviours using all the information obtained from the multiple measurements is the main goal of the appli- cations relate to the topic.
+This work makes two fundamental contributions.
+First, it proposes a framework that provides early detection of anomalies in multivariate spatio-temporal data.
+The proposed framework first derives a feature space from multivariate spatio-temporal data using tensor decomposition.
+Then it forecasts a boundary for the systems??? typical behavior.
+A sliding window method is then used to test for anomalous series within the newly arrived collection of multivariate series.
+An approach based on extreme value theory is used for the typical boundary predic- tion process.
+Second, it proposes a method to deal with class overlapping problem which in turn allows to detect potential anomalies at their early stages.
+The wide applicability and usefulness of this proposed framework will be demonstrated using various synthetic and real world datasets.
+This framework is implemented in the open source R package mask.
+We show that the proposed algorithm can work well in the presence of noisy non-stationarity data within multiple classes of time series with class imbalance and class overlapping problems.
-The HDoutliers algorithm is a powerful unsupervised algorithm for detecting anomalies in high-dimensional data, with a strong theoretical foundation.
-However, it suffers from some limitations that significantly hinder its performance level, under certain circumstances.
-The second part of the talkintroduces an algorithm that addresses these limitations.
-We define an anomaly as an observation where its k-nearest neighbour distance with the maximum gap is significantly different from what we would expect if the distribution of k-nearest neighbours with the maximum gap is in the maximum domain of attraction of the Gumbel distribution.
-An approach based on extreme value theory is used for the anomalous threshold calculation.
-Using various synthetic and real datasets, we demonstrate the wide applicability and usefulness of our algorithms.
-These frameworks are implemented in the open source R packages oddstream and stray.
 address:
-  city: StatScale, Lancaster University
+  city: Rio de Janeiro
-  country: United Kingdom
+  country: Brazil
   postcode: ""
   region: ""
   street: ""